Documentation

 2. Sign in if you are not already authenticated

-3. Click the Upload Rule button
+3. Click the Upload GUI Rule button

 4. Upload a JSON file from your ~/.minecraft/archivist/rules/ folder or paste the JSON directly